swilltec/calculator/README.rst

-Basic calculator built using clean python architectures
+A small project used to practise clean python architecture

 * Free software: MIT license